Nurse Practitioner (NP) Practice Authority By State & Scope of Practice

 What is NP Practice Authority?

 Nurse practitioners are essential physician extenders.
 They can provide much of the same care and services as physicians, with fewer years of education and often at a much lower cost.
-However, many states still restrict the extent to which nurse practitioners can practice and whether or not they must be supervised by a physician.
+However, many states still restrict the extent to which nurse practitioners can practice and whether or not a physician must supervise them.

 There are numerous organizations currently lobbying state legislatures for full practice authority for nurse practitioners.
 They include the American Nurses Association, the American Association of Nurse Practitioners, the Veterans Administration, the AARP, the Institute of Medicine, the Federal Trade Commission, and many more.
 Physician associations such as the American Medical Association often oppose these efforts, arguing that nurses cannot replace fully trained physicians.